tiyd-rails-2015-01/battleship_objects/README.md

 ### Player
  **Methods**
  * place_ships - Place ships on the board.
- * fire - Player selects where the would like to fire on the board.
+ * fire - Player selects where they would like to fire on the board.
  * ranking - Keeps track of how many ships a player has on the board, determining 'Rank' ie. 'Player1 is ahead with 5 ships remaining'.
+Ranking also determines the game winner and loser.

 ### Board
  **Methods**